The fantasy team I’d like to form this week consists of a five that could outscore any other combination in PBA history.

 For the last two positions, I would want two options who can play the post and get either easy baskets or go to the line in one-on-one opportunities.

-In addition, these two should complete scorers, they can scorer in various ranges in a variety of ways to be able to play under both the illegal defense rule setup and today’s style.
+In addition, these two should be complete scorers, meaning they can score in various ranges in a variety of ways.
+This would allow the team to be able to play under both the illegal defense rule setup and today’s style.
 They will give the team scoring flexibility and can still spread the floor at the same time.

 I couldn’t think of any better options than these two super one-on-one specialists who can extend their shots from the outside.